 The Trust considers its historical loss experience and adjusts this for current observable data.
-In addition, the Trust uses reasonable and supportable forecasts of future economic refer that consists as instituted assessment and adjusts this for current observable data.
-In addition, in a district in a restrict and applications of institute excitations including experienced judgement to estimate the amount of an expected impairment loss.
+In addition, the Trust uses reasonable and supportable forecasts of future economic conditions including experienced judgement to estimate the amount of an expected impairment loss.
 Macroeconomic factors which include, but is not limited to, unemployment, interest rates, gross domestic product, inflation and residential property prices, and requires an evaluation of both the current and forecast direction of the economic cycle.
 Incorporating forward looking information increases the level of judgement as to how changes in these macroeconomic factors will affect ECL.
 The methodology and assumptions including any forecasts of future economic conditions are reviewed regularly.